 Results are how you measure progress towards a goal.

-You can add results to individual events in your Plan to measure how those events progress you towards your decision goals.
+You can add results to individual events in your analysis to measure how those events progress you towards your defined goals.

-Each event sequence in your Plan will also have end results which are the sum total of all results in that sequence.
+Each event path in your analysis will also have end results which are the sum total of all results in that path.

-By default, new Plans include financial wealth as a decision goal so that you can specify results as monetary gains and losses.
+By default, new analyses include "financial wealth" as a decision goal so that you can specify results as monetary gains and losses.

-You can also set custom goals to add non-financial results to your Plan.
+You can also set custom goals to incorporate non-financial results to your analysis.